harvestingmoon/nanodeepseek/README.md

 ### NanoGPT Incorporating DeepSeek Things

+### Motivation:
 This repo basically serves as a way to see how I can implement the novel mechanisms as shown in DeepSeek Papers.
-It basically incorporates novel deepseek items into a small simple and concise LLM (that is basically NanoGPT)
+It basically incorporates novel deepseek techniques into a small simple and concise LLM (that is basically NanoGPT).
+It also allowsme to better understand the model lol

 Key items: